-Pianists routinely encounter a great variety of bodily and intellectual demands in preparing piano works for performance, but, even to this day, piano pedagogy and piano performance continue to labour under the inheritance of that part of Western philosophy which separates the performer’s mind – and its ability to reason – from perception and bodily movement.
+Pianists routinely encounter a great variety of bodily and intellectual demands in preparing piano works for performance, but, even to this day, piano pedagogy and piano performance continue to labour under the inheritance of that part of Western philosophy which separates the performer’s mind – and its ability to reason – from the body.

-Thus, on October 25th 2025 the fourth symposium at the Royal College of Music will seek to supplant this established belief, and show that while the mind is self-evidently the site of mental phenomena, it is also fully embodied.
+Thus, on March 15th 2026, the 4th symposium at the Royal College of Music will seek to supplant this nineteenth-century approach to teaching and playing, and introduce instead, a transformational way of thinking, the objective of which, is to show that while the performer’s mind is self-evidently the site of mental phenomena, it is also fully embodied.

 The London International Piano Symposium (LIPS) is charitable organization (for tax purposes) committed to providing a platform which enables world-leading research at the interface between science, medicine and the art of piano performance.
 Charity Reference No: EW29056.